laravelhungary/docs/hu/helpers.md

 <a name="method-starts-with"></a>
 #### `starts_with()` {#collection-method}

-A `starts_with` function visszaadja, hogy a kapott string eleje a megadott stringgel kezdődik-e:
+A `starts_with` függvény visszaadja, hogy a kapott string eleje a megadott stringgel kezdődik-e:

     $value = starts_with('This is my name', 'This');